HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 In fact, working just in those areas is likely to make the problems worse or prolong them.
 The pain you feel is inflammation.
 Just working in that area could increase the inflammation.
 Don’t accept that just because any type of physical therapist is causing you pain in your problem area that it must be doing you good.
 It could make it worse!

 An important aspect of HACSATT™ is that I actually sit down and TALK to you before the massage.
 I don’t just hand you a form to fill out.
 And I give you that extra time FREE so it doesn’t reduce the time you have for the actual massage on the table.

 Part of that CONVERSATION is not only to get any relevant medical history, but also a bit about your lifestyle and work history, previous injuries, types of treatment, etc, as well as details of your problem areas.

 I don’t need to know WHERE you work, but the TYPE of work you not only do now but in the past can provide some vital clues.
 For example, you may be in an administration or supervisory type job now (eg involving a lot of sitting at a computer), but in the recent past you may have been a tradie, cleaner, factory production line worker, soldier, military helicopter pilot, etc, where muscles you used regularly then could have contributed to your current problems.

-Similarly, with your lifestyle: Are you a keen gardener, sportsperson, exercise enthusiast, gym junkie, boatie, grey nomad, four-wheel-driver, etc?
+Similarly, with your lifestyle: Are you a keen gardener, sportsperson, exercise enthusiast, gym junkie, boatie, grey nomad, four-wheel-driver, kite-surfer, etc?
 Those activities can help identify potential contributors to your problem areas.